Cooking On The Ranch

 2. Step 4: Add the pork pieces to the pressure cooker insert.
 Pour the carnitas sauce over the pork.
 Cook 25 minutes on high.

-Instant Pot Canitas Recipe.
-Shredded pork on a sheet pan ready to broil in the oven to make the pork crispy
+Step 5: Shredded pork on a sheet pan ready to broil in the oven to make crispy Instant Pot Pork Carnitas tacos.

 1. Step 6: Once cool enough to handle, using two forks, or your hands, shred the meat.
 Discard the bone from the piece of meat that it was attached to.
 Spread the shredded pork on a sheet pan and then set it on a rack 5 inches below the broiling unit to create that famous carnitas crisp.
 Watch it close during the broiling process, it won’t take long.